Duane D. Hackney

-Duane D. Hackney (June 5, 1947 – September 3, 1993) was a United States Air Force pararescueman.
+Duane Dale Hackney (June 5, 1947 – September 3, 1993) was a United States Air Force pararescueman.
 He was the most decorated enlisted man in USAF history and the recipient of 28 decorations for valor in combat and more than 70 awards and decorations in all.
 He served in the Air Force from 1965 to 1991, retiring as a chief master sergeant.
 A recipient of the Air Force Cross, he was the first living enlisted man to receive the medal, and at the time of its award he was its youngest recipient.

 Early life

 Duane Hackney was born on June 5, 1947, in Flint, Michigan.
 He graduated from Beecher High School in 1965.

 Military career

 Hackney enlisted in the United States Air Force on June 18, 1965, and was trained as a pararescue specialist.

 Vietnam War

 Three days after arriving in Vietnam, Hackney flew his first combat mission.
 Somewhere on that mission, a .30-caliber slug buried itself in his leg.
 To avoid being grounded by the medics, he had one of his PJ friends remove the slug with a probe.
 That incident set the tone for the more than 200 combat missions he was to fly during his three and a half years of Vietnam duty.

 Five times in the months ahead, his helicopters were shot down.
 He did not recall how often he went down into the jungle looking for survivors or how many lives his medical training helped him save.
 He was awarded four Distinguished Flying Crosses, not for flying a certain number of missions but for specific acts of heroism, and 18 Air Medals.
 Then came the Air Force Cross, for which he was the first living recipient, the Silver Star, the Airman's Medal, the Purple Heart, and several foreign decorations.